coreinfrastructure/best-practices-badge/criteria.md

     -   Multiple contributors from more than one organization
     -   License statement in each file (aka per-file licensing)
     -   (Ideal) Copyright notice in each file, e.g., "Copyright [year project started] - [current year], [project founder] and the [project name] contributors."
-*   Issue tracking (TODO: This must be different for big projects like the Linux kernel; it's not clear how to capture that.)
+*   Issue tracking (This must be different for big projects like the Linux kernel; it's not clear how to capture that.)
     -   Issue tracking for defects
     -   Issue tracking for requirements/enhancement requests
     -   Bug/vulnerability report responsiveness, e.g., commitment to respond to any vulnerability report within (say) 14 days.